rocramer/laravel-mailcoach-postal-feedback/README.md

 ```
 Finally, add your public key to the `.env` file.
 You can get the public key by executing `postal default-dkim-record` on your Postal server and copy the `p` parameter (without the semicolon at the end).

+## Restriction

+This package only handles Bounces, Opens and Clicks.
+(Spam) complaints are not supported by Postal.
+Other mail delivery platforms like Amazon SES usually handle these complaints via a [Feedback Loop (FBL)](https://support.google.com/mail/answer/6254652?hl=en).
+Postal has no mechanism to process these complaints from mail provider and link them back to their original message.
+Nevertheless, it is possible to route these complaints to an abuse team or to use services like [Google Postmaster](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwi-77anwZ_sAhXhzoUKHWjFC1UQFjAAegQIAhAC&url=https%3A%2F%2Fwww.gmail.com%2Fpostmaster%2F&usg=AOvVaw1BGfC42LJItAWxj8MhLBHe) to have an overview about complain rates.

 ## Documentation

 You can view the Mailcoach documentation on [the mailcoach site](https://mailcoach.app).